dpl10/herbariograph/assessor/README.md

 ### Text–focused images

 This class includes images dominated by text to the exclusion biological specimens or other context (e.g. specimen labels).
-Text–focused specimen images occasionally feature live plant images, micrographs, specimen reproductions, illustrations, or biological specimens, but when they present they are frequently arbitrarily cropped or out of focus.
+Text–focused specimen images occasionally feature live plant images, micrographs, specimen reproductions, illustrations, or biological specimens, but when present they are frequently arbitrarily cropped or out of focus.
 Text may be typeset, handwritten, or a combination of both.
-Text is usually on paper, but may be reproduced on other materials as well.
+Text is usually on paper, but may be on other media.

 <!-- sample images -->